 This comprises all New Zealand-produced News/Current Affairs programmes.
 For programmes that are a mixture of New Zealand and overseas material, such as 60 Minutes, only the New Zealand portion is counted.

 This category includes all programmes packaged and produced in New Zealand.
-Where New Zealand teams are playing in overseas events it is classified as local content if it is shot by a local crew, or if New Zealand athletes are playing a major part.
+Where New Zealand teams are playing in overseas events it can continue to be classified as local content if it is shot by a local crew, or if New Zealand athletes are playing a major part.

-Repeat screenings comprised 4,384 hours (3,094 in 2011), accounting for 36% of local content (28% in 2011).
-Māori Television extended its broadcast day to begin at 10.00am midyear.
-The additional five hours a day were primarily repeats of Māori language learning programmes which contributed to the increase.
+Repeat screenings comprised 5,302 hours (4,384 in 2012), accounting for almost half of all local content at 44%.
+A major reason for the increase in repeats is that 2013 was the first full year that Māori Television broadcast from 10.00am daily, and the additional five hours a day were primarily repeats of Māori language learning programmes.